navis-org/fafbseg-py/docs/source/intro.rst

 Anyone can join this project but community guidelines similar to those for the "walled garden" apply.

-Important to note is that the FAFB image data was realigned for the flywire segmentation.
-This is why x/y/z coordinates typically vary by a micron or so between original FAFB (also called "FAFB v14" or just "FAFB14") and flywire (also called "FAFB v14.1" or "FAFB14.1").
+Important to note is that the FAFB image data was realigned for the FlyWire segmentation.
+This is why x/y/z coordinates typically vary by a micron or so between original FAFB (also called "FAFB v14" or just "FAFB14") and FlyWire (also called "FAFB v14.1" or "FAFB14.1").

-Deformation fields mapping between FAFB14 and flywire have been kindly provided by the Seung lab.
+Deformation fields mapping between FAFB14 and FlyWire have been kindly provided by the Seung lab.

 Synaptic partner predictions